Dragon Games

 DRAGON: A Game About a Dragon

 This is without a doubt the stupidest dragon game I've played, and I mean that in a good way.
 Dragon Game (as I'll call it from now on) is a level-based 2D platformer.
 Jumping and attacking are both slow and awkward, projectiles can hit you from offscreen, and some platforming sections contain blind jumps.
-Overall you'll run into plenty of jank while playing it.
+Overall you'll run into plenty of jank while playing.

 I wouldn't recommend this one if you're looking for a game with fast and fluid combat or platforming.
-But if you want to play as a dragon who speaks Haitian Creole and smokes weed with wizards while on a quest to rescue his human girlfriend, then I recommend Dragon Game for some dumb, good fun.
+But if you want to play as a dragon who speaks Haitian Creole and smokes weed with wizards while on a quest to rescue his human girlfriend, then I do recommend Dragon Game for some dumb, good fun.

 Playtime is about 2-3 hours.